US Expat Tax Amnesty Program

 • You did not live in a home (have an abode) in the United States for the last 3 years.

-• Were physically living outside of the US for at least 330 days.
+• You were physically living outside of the US for at least 330 days.
 (So visiting your family for a month once a year is acceptable – and hopefully enjoyable!).

 • Haven’t filed federal tax returns in the last 3 years.
 The tax due date for expats is June 15th every year, with an opportunity to extend to October 15th.